The Daily Tar Heel

 The North Carolina squad features nine returning players along with two incoming transfers and three first-year players.
 Notable first-years include forward Ciera Toomey (a redshirt who suffered a dislocated wrist prior to the beginning of last season), center Blanca Thomas, guard Jordan Zubich and guard Lanie Grant.

 Banghart is impressed with her young core, even comparing Toomey to former UConn and current New York Liberty forward Breanna Stewart, who won four championships and four MVPs as a Huskie.
-She also stated that Thomas is a well rounded player and Zubich can be “one of the best shooters in the country.”
+She also said that Thomas is a well rounded player and Zubich can be “one of the best shooters in the country.”

 “It's like every day I go to practice and I’m like, ‘Oh my God, you're so good, you're so good,’” Banghart said.
 “And we keep mixing up the teams and it’s like watching Ciera battle Alyssa every day, watching Lanie, Indya battle Jordan Zubich.
 It's awesome.”

-Off the court, graduate forward Alyssa Ustby said the team has become incredibly close — something that doesn’t take the “extra effort” that it has required in the past.
+Off the court, graduate forward Alyssa Ustby said the team has become incredibly close — something that doesn’t take the extra effort that it has required in the past.
 The team watches the Bachelorette, Love Island and eats at Red Crab frequently.

 “It's been really cool to be a part of a team where you didn’t have to force opportunities to build team chemistry and want to hangout,” Ustby said.